 We will pick you up from your hotel in Cusco at approximately 4 am (depending on the location) and drive to Ollantaytambo.
 If your hotel is located in the Sacred Valley or Ollantaytambo, the pick-up could be around 5.30 am.
 For all travelers hiking the Short Inca Trail, we recommend staying the day before somewhere close to the train station in Ollantaytambo; you can save 1.5 hours of travel from Cusco.
 If you participate in a tour like Sacred Valley the day before, you can request the drop-off in Ollantaytambo and spend the night in a hotel.
 TreXperience will pick you up from any location in Sacred Valley or Cusco.

-From Cusco, it’s a 1-hour 30-minute bus drive to the train station in Ollantaytambo, where we will board the first trains and travel along the Urubamba River until we arrive at km 104 – Chachabamba (located in the cloud forest).
+From Cusco, it’s a 1-hour 30-minute bus drive to the train station in Ollantaytambo.
+We will board the first trains and travel along the Urubamba River until we arrive at km 104 – Chachabamba (located in the cloud forest).
 We will head straight to the checkpoint at Chachabamba to start your Short Inca Trail Trek.
-Please note that you will need the original passport to pass through the checkpoint.
-You will have time to prepare for the hike, restrooms, and warm-up.
+Please note that you will need the original passport to pass the checkpoint.
+You will have time to prepare for the hike, use the restrooms, and warm up.

-Our first stop is a beautiful Inca site called Chachabamba, where your tour guide will introduce you to Inca history and the Inca Trails.
-After exploring the beautiful Inca site, we will hike along an ancient Inca Trail abandoned in the 16th century with Machu Picchu.
+Our first stop is the beautiful Inca site of Chachabamba, where your tour guide will introduce you to Inca history and Machu Picchu.
+After exploring the beautiful Inca site, we will hike along an ancient Inca Trail abandoned in the 16th century.

 The first section of the Short Inca Trail is a gradual uphill hike for 4 hours until we arrive at Wiñaywayna (the place that never gets old); this is one of the most beautiful Inca sites on the Classic Inca Trail.
 We will take some time to explore this stunning archaeological site while enjoying spectacular views of the Andes.
-A organic packed lunch and refreshments will be provided; once fed and energized, we will continue our hike to the Sun Gate (Intipunku) to catch your first glimpse of the Lost City of the Incas – a truly unforgettable sight.
-We will arrive to Sun Gate around 3 to 4 pm when the crowds from Machu Picchu have left; this will allow you to enjoy this place with few people.
+An organic, packed lunch and refreshments will be provided; once fed and energized, we will continue our hike to the Sun Gate (Intipunku) to catch your first glimpse of the Lost City of the Incas – a truly unforgettable sight.
+We will arrive at Sun Gate around 3 to 4 pm when the crowds from Machu Picchu have left, allowing you to enjoy this place with few people.

 Dinner is served in top-rated restaurants in the town, and your hotel is also located on exclusive sites with a private bathroom, hot showers, WiFi, and beautiful views.